timojaask/AndroidHelper-macOS/README.md

 ## Next tasks
 - Show compilation errors: For some reason the current output of "Install" action doesn't have any details of what actually caused a failure in the log.
+- Utilize `Add --fastdeploy option to adb install, for incremental updates to APKs while developing.` that was added to `adb` in Platform Tools 29.0.5 (see https://developer.android.com/studio/releases/platform-tools)
 - Have more of the code unit tested
 - Auto-refresh list of active targets
 - Add ability to cancel currently running task (e.g. clicked assemble by accident, don't want to wait until it finishes)